 Depending on who or what you wish to represent as an ombudsman, there is a different set of criteria, which should also include the consideration of the state you wish to work in as an ombudsman.
+For example, an HR ombudsman would help resolve issues between a business and those it impacts in the community.
 Some ombudsmen represent the interests of the elderly, and a genuine concern for the well-being of senior citizens is necessary for the job.
 Further training in this specialized field might be needed through a long-term care institution.

 Other ombudsmen work for a country, a constituency or even the Navy.
 The common denominator with all types of ombudsmen is that a sense of diplomacy, patience and neutrality are key to successfully determining the outcome of a claim.